gflores/time_gol/README.md

 ###Fork Mode

-Fork Mode is when you can manipulate the world itself to create alternate realities.
+Fork Mode is when you can manipulate the world itself in order to create alternate realities.

 Looks like this: